psx95/learning-go/organizing-programs/packages.md

 #### Using packages in Go

 ##### Package declaration
-The very first line in all go source files declare the package. `package main` conveys a special meaning to the Go compiler, but all the other packge names need to be within a folder with the same name.
+The very first line in all go source files declare the package. `package main` conveys a special meaning to the Go compiler, but all the other package names need to be within a folder with the same name.
 The name of the folder and the package name declaration must match - this is used by the Go compiler to determine where to look for the go source files.
 So, for instance - consider the following go source file
 ```go
 // somefile.go